 • Sentiment analysis – this is where a trader browses internet sites like Twitter, Reddit and others to establish the hottest trading opportunities of the day.
 For instance, news of a cryptocurrency that is getting listed on a major exchange can influence the buying decision of many traders as they anticipate prices going higher in the next couple of hours

 • Technical analysis – this is when a trader studies a couple of the technical indicators (e.g., Relative Strength Indicator, Moving Average, etc.) and makes trades based on them.
 Traders use technical indicators to predict future price movements.

 When trading with algos, the technical analysis approach is the most important because it is easy to program into an algorithm and with relative accuracy too.
 Technical analysis tells you the direction (is the price going up or down), the valuation (are the assets undervalued or overvalued?) as well as volatility (will the price move sharply very soon?) of a digital asset.
 As simple as that may sound, these are very powerful pieces of information because they can tell a trader exactly when to enter or exit a trade.
 For instance, here are some conditions that you can set in an algorithm:

 Buy when MACD > 0 (when prices are trending up) and the RSI <20 (the currency is undervalued)

 Sell when MACD < 0 (the prices are trending down) and the RSI > 20 (the currency is overvalued)

-This simple example can beat the market on an interval of up to 2 months for most of the prominent cryptocurrencies.
+This simple example can beat the market at an interval of up to 2 months for most prominent cryptocurrencies.
 Obviously, there is no perfect example that you can plug into your exchange and expect miracles.
 As a trader, you may want to take some time studying technical analysis in order to know the best rules to set in the algorithm.
 Also, some of the rules might work for a while and then suddenly stop working so you should consistently update and improve on the algos you set.